mi-ricoslaby/leanix-dashboard-mi/Readme.md

 ## Deploy a new version (develop or master branch)

+The code for "master" branch will be published in https://leanix.github.io/leanix-dashboard-as/master.

+### using git post-commit hook

-* create a post-commit hook (see below)
+* create a post-commit hook (an executable file under .git/hooks/post-commit from build.sh)
 * build for production `gulp build`
 * commit (hooks runs afterwards)
 * `git push` (pushes both your branch and the gh-pages branch)

-The code for "master" branch will be published in https://leanix.github.io/leanix-dashboard-as/master.

-### git post-commit hook

-Create an executable file under .git/hooks/post-commit from https://gist.github.com/bonndan/42cecfc5c5f4936321ce
+### without hooks

+* build for production `gulp build`
+* commit (hooks runs afterwards)
+* run build.sh
+* `git push` (pushes both your branch and the gh-pages branch)

 ## License